John Stow: Survey of London

 The work for which Stow is best known is his Survey of London (original spelling: A Survay of London), published in 1598.
 This was a work of chorography: a detailed ward-by-ward topographical and historical tour of the city, providing a unique account of its buildings, social conditions and customs.
 A second, revised edition appeared in 1603.
-Following Stow's death, a third edition, with additions by Anthony Munday appeared in 1618; a fourth by Munday and Humfrey Dyson in 1633; a fifth with interpolated amendments by John Strype in 1720; and a sixth by the same editor in 1754.
-The edition of 1598 was reprinted, edited by William John Thoms, in 1842, in 1846, and (with illustrations) in 1876.
-An edition based on that of 1598, edited by Henry Morley, was published in 1889, and has been reprinted on several occasions since.
+Following Stow's death, a third edition, with additions by Anthony Munday, appeared in 1618; a fourth by Munday and Humfrey Dyson in 1633 published by Elizabeth Purslowe; a fifth with interpolated amendments by John Strype in 1720; and a sixth by the same editor in 1754.
+The edition of 1598 was reprinted, edited by William John Thoms, in 1842, in 1846 and (with illustrations) in 1876.
+An edition based on that of 1598, edited by Henry Morley, was published in 1889 and has been reprinted on several occasions since.

-A critical edition, based on that of 1603 and edited in two volumes by C. L. Kingsford, was published in 1908, and republished with additional notes in 1927.
+A critical edition, based on that of 1603 and edited in two volumes by C. L. Kingsford, was published in 1908 and republished with additional notes in 1927.
 This remains the standard scholarly edition.
-A more popular single-volume edition was published in Everyman's Library, with an introduction by H. B. Wheatley, in 1912 (revised edition 1956), and has been frequently reprinted.
+A more popular single-volume edition was published in Everyman's Library, with an introduction by H. B. Wheatley, in 1912 (revised edition 1956) and has been frequently reprinted.